Create a function in the Azure portal that runs on a schedule

 To complete this tutorial:

-- If you don't have an Azure subscription, create a free account before you begin.
+Ensure that you have an Azure subscription.
+If you don't have an Azure subscription, create a free account before you begin.

-From the Azure portal menu, select Create a resource.
+From the Azure portal menu or the Home page, select Create a resource.

 In the New page, select Compute > Function App.

-Use the function app settings as specified in the table below the image.
+On the Basics page, use the function app settings as specified in the following table:

-Select Review + Create to review the app configuration selections.
+Select Review + create to review the app configuration selections.

-Select Create to provision and deploy the function app.
+On the Review + create page, review your settings, and then select Create to provision and deploy the function app.

-Select the Notification icon in the upper-right corner of the portal and watch for the Deployment succeeded message.
+Select the Notifications icon in the upper-right corner of the portal and watch for the Deployment succeeded message.